the flexible Ruby IDL compiler

 Other projects may need a custom code generator that accepts IDL as input.
 It is a complex task to develop such a tool and therefor developers take all kind of shortcuts with custom scripts that are hard to maintain and extend.

-RIDLC is developed to support multiple, configurable, backends.
-An RIDLC backend provides the functionality to perform specific code/artifact generation as required for a certain programming language mapping or some custom project requirement.
+RIDL is developed to support multiple, configurable, backends.
+An RIDL backend provides the functionality to perform specific code/artifact generation as required for a certain programming language mapping or some custom project requirement.

 Remedy IT created a backend for their R2CORBA product that generates the code for CORBA clients and servers according to the Ruby to CORBA language mapping allowing to write CORBA enabled programs in the Ruby scripting language.